mr-kaspar/mrkaspar_com/Chemistry_Honors_Agenda.md

 | Wed | 11/6 | Practice: Electron Configuration |
 | Thu | 11/7 | Practice: Electron Configuration |
 | Fri | 11/8 | Quiz: Electron Configuration     |

+This agenda is provided to help you plan your week.
+It is subject to change based on factors such as overall class progress, material availability, and unscheduled disruptions to the schedule{: .fs-2 }